-The knowledge products that can be generated using text analytics are capable of being deployed to anybody’s desk.
+The knowledge products that can be generated using text analysis are capable of being deployed to anybody’s desk.

 – Steve Gardner, CEO, RowAnalytics

 In this post, let’s talk about the current and emerging applications of text classification.
 We are using text classification to simplify things for us for a long time now.
 Classification of books in libraries and segmentation of articles in news are essentially examples of text classification.
 Adding the talk-of-the-day AI tech to it, the process just becomes automated and simpler with minimum manual work.
 The concept of using AI to classify text has been around for a fair amount of time (Automated filtering and Labels in Gmail, ring a bell?).

 It can essentially be used whenever there are certain tags to map to a large amount of textual data.
 Especially in marketing, as it has moved from Search Engines to Social Media Platforms where real communication between brands and users take place.
 As marketing is becoming more targeted, marketers are using personalization to drive better engagements.
 Thus, listening to user conversations and analyzing them becomes a must-do task for marketers.

 The classification can be done on any set of data.
 The ability of text classification to work on a tagged dataset (in the case of a CRM automation) or without it (Reading social sentiments online) just widens up the space where this technology can be implemented.

 - Tagging content or products using categories as a way to improve browsing or to identify related content on your website.
 Platforms such as E-commerce, news agencies, content curators, blogs, directories, and likes can use automated technologies to classify and tag content and products.